staltz/manyverse/TRANSLATING.md

 Há {{amount}} amigos online
 ```

+### Context

+The purpose of the string is signalled by the "context" field which is usually a chain such as `connections -> peers -> types -> room -> others_online`.
+The first part in this chain is usually an individual screen in the app.
+So the string `({{amount}} online)` might be ambiguous when read in isolation, but we know from the context that it is in the `connections` screen, describing on the peer types, in specific a `room` and indicating the amount of `others_online`.

+### Duplicate strings

+Sometimes the same string in English may be repeated in multiple places.
+This is not a problem, and it's okay to repeat it in your target language too.
+But note that not all languages would have repeated strings, the context may alter the specific translation.
+For instance, English may repeat the string "Comment" which is simultaneously a noun and a verb, but in Portuguese, the noun is "Comentário" and the verb is "Comentar", so if the context dictates a verb or a noun, the translation will be different.

 ### Sentences with bold formatting

 Some texts in the app are split into parts, because we need to make some parts **bold**.
 You can notice that this is the case when the "context" looks something like: